 You know the assignment: take time off from your daily business with trusted staff and advisors to reflect about what you’ve learned and plan how to make a better grow of it next year.

 You may be tempted to skip planning this year, since a range of things within and beyond your control may have thwarted plans for the past few years.
 But this is true of any year.
 The past few years have just amplified the variances with a loud reminder that you never really know what will happen next.
 Keep your annual appointment with the future.
-Then after you define your goals in SMART (specific, measurable, achievable, relevant, and time-bound) terms, add an essential next step: create a dashboard to watch where you’re growing.
+Then after you define your goals in SMART (specific, measurable, achievable, relevant, and time-bound) terms, add an essential next step: create a business growth measurement dashboard to watch where you’re growing.

-A business dashboard, like the one in your car, shows in a glance whether your company’s moving closer to your goals.
+A business growth measurement dashboard, like the dashboard in your car, shows in a glance whether your company’s moving closer to your goals.
 Entrepreneurs can be optimistic people, eager to see progress in subjective terms, as in: “It seems like we have more business this month.”
 But a dashboard reports the measurable aspect of your goals in objective numbers that indicate actual performance: “Our billable hours have increased 30% since last month at this time.”